 Fraternity Houses were rebuilt in 1966 for all campus fraternal organizations by the College.
 The six fraternities in the complex are Alpha Tau Omega, Delta Sigma Phi, Delta Tau Delta, Sigma Chi, Sigma Nu and Tau Kappa Epsilon.

 Goodrich Chapel with its stately steeple dominates the Albion campus and serves as a landmark to travelers approaching the city.
 Chapel offices and classrooms house the Music Department.
 The building was dedicated in 1958 and is named in honor of Dr. F. S. Goodrich, professor of English Bible and a College chaplain for more than half a century.
 The sanctuary seats more than 1,400 persons.

 Kellogg Center, completed in 1996, serves as a meeting ground for the entire campus community.
 The facility features lounges, meeting rooms, student organization offices, all campus mailboxes, a grill/snack bar, a convenience store, the College Bookstore and the Office of Campus Programs and Organizations.
 Gerstacker Commons, a multipurpose area located within Kellogg Center, is available for any campus group planning concerts, lectures, dances or other events.
 The five-level Kellogg Center adjoins and incorporates historic Dickie Hall.
-The center is named for Kellogg Co. of Battle Creek, donor of the principal gift for the project.
+The center is named for Kellogg Co. of Battle Creek, donor of a $6-million gift for the project.

 Kresge Gymnasium includes the varsity basketball and volleyball court, along with the Ferguson Dance Studio.
 Completed in 1925 and totally remodeled in 1988, the building is named in honor of philanthropist Dr. Stanley S. Kresge, '23.